 I didn’t quite know where to start – thanks Carol from KTO who directed me to BnBHero’s Hanok Stays to start looking – I narrowed it down to two choices and nearly went with Doo Guesthouse, I ended up picking this particular hanok homestay instead for my 2-night stay.

 My hanok homestay was located in the Bukchon Hanok area between the two palaces Changdeokgung and Gyeongbokgung, a very central location when it comes to seeing the tourist sights.
-I did visit the Bukchon Hanok area during this trip and the last, and while I love the quaint hilly neighbourhood of Bukchon Hanok, it is pretty overrun with tourists and can get rather crowded and noisy at times.
+While I love the quaint hilly neighbourhood of Bukchon Hanok, it is pretty overrun with tourists and can get rather crowded and noisy at times.

 Thankfully, my hanok was located off Gyedong-gil, a quieter end of the Bukchon Hanok area.
 Also, the hanok itself isn’t quite along the main road – it is located off a small fork road, so it was much quieter than I expected in the hanok was practically a sanctuary.

 The closest subway line is Anguk Station on Green Line 3 (exit 3) and there is an airport bus stop for Bus #6011 (Changdeokgung station) about 10mins walk down Gyedong-gil, so it is pretty convenient whether you’re coming from another part of Seoul or the airport.

 The Traditional Hanok